-I urge you to include exam preparation and exam writing exercises as part of your daily study habits beginning in the second week of the semester and continuing throughout the semester; including the interim between the last day of class and the administration of the final exam.
-The time devoted to any such exercise can range from about ten minutes to about twenty minutes.

-I am amenable to reviewing your practice work product, or reviewing your outlines of answers to practice questions, or reviewing your practice answers to text problems during the semester provided you have first studied the exam preparation material posted to the web course.
-If you wait until close to the end of the semester to submit any such work product to me for me to review and for me to communicate my observations to you, you will run the risk that I will not have sufficient time to provide feedback to you before the final exam is administered; or that you will not have sufficient time to take advantage of feedback that I provide to you.
-I do not critique student course outlines.
+I encourage you to include exam preparation or writing exercises as part of your daily study habits beginning in the second week of the semester and continuing throughout the semester including the interim between the last day of class and the administration of the final exam.
+Examples of such exercises include drafting an interrogatory that is the product of issue spotting, drafting a rule statement, or drafting an analysis using the IRAC approach to legal analysis.
+You may submit your exercises to me for me to review and provide comments to you.
+Please note that if you wait until close to the end of the semester to submit any such work product to me for review and comment, you will run the risk that I will not have sufficient time to provide feedback to you before the final exam is administered to the class; or that you will not have sufficient time to take advantage of feedback that I provide to you.
+I do not critique student course outlines and I do not critique essay answers to practice exams.